HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 ### Using the gender harmony artifacts for specific use cases

-- In V2 the context of segments is often derived from the placement in the message structure – the following chapters in the *HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments* address wOverarching Notes to Balloters in Chapter 1
+- In V2 the context of segments is often derived from the placement in the message structure – the following chapters in the *HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments* address Overarching Notes to Balloters in Chapter 1
 - Detailed description of the Gender Harmony related segments in Chapter 3:
   - For self-describing Gender Identity, Pronouns and Sexual Orientation: GSP – Person Gender and Sex Segment (3.4.19)
   - For Recorded Sex or Gender: GSR – Recorded Gender and Sex Segment (3.4.20)
   - For Sex for Clinical Use: GSC – Sex For Clinical Use Segment (3.4.21)
-- here the above-described gender harmony artifacts should be add into the message structures in V2.9.1 based on the use cases:
+- here the above-described gender harmony artifacts should be added into the message structures in V2.9.1 based on the use cases:
 - Use in Admission Transfer Discharge Use case in Chapter 3:
   - Trigger Events and Message Definitions (3.3)
-- Use in order Order messages in Chapter 4:
+- Use in order messages in Chapter 4:
   - OMG – general clinical order message (event O19) (4.4.4)TBD
   - OML – laboratory order message (event O21) (4.4.6)
   - OML – Laboratory order for multiple orders related to a single specimen (event O33) (4.4.8)